U Idioms

 up one`s sleeve

-- kept secretly ready for the right time or for a time when needed
+- kept secretly for the right time or for a time that it is needed

 up the creek